1.) Never Drink and Drive.................

 * Use extreme caution at night

-* Keep your snowmobile properly maintained, inspect it regularly and learn to do basic repairs on your own.
+* Keep your snowmobile properly maintained, inspect it regularly and learn to do

 * Reduce speed on unfamiliar territory